 The verdict:

-Webflow is the more cost-effective platform overall.
-It uniquely offers a permanently free Starter tier, a meaningful advantage for developers, freelancers, and teams that want to build and test before paying.
+Webflow is definitely the more cost-effective platform overall.
+It uniquely offers a permanently free Starter tier so you can build and test before committing.

 Webflow offers 4 Site Plans, billed monthly (with up to 33% savings annually):